Skip to main content

 U.S. Capitol Building at Twighlight

-WASHINGTON, D.C. – Today, U.S. Representative Tracey Mann (KS-01) voted against H.R.
-9747, the Continuing Appropriations and Extensions Act, 2025.
-The legislation, which passed in the U.S. House of Representatives by a vote of 341-82, fails to reduce government spending, protect the integrity of the upcoming U.S.
+WASHINGTON, D.C. – Today, U.S. Representative Tracey Mann (KS-01) voted to advance H.R.
+29, the Laken Riley Act.
+The bill, which passed in the U.S. House of Representatives by a vote of 264-159, requires Immigration and Customs Enforcement (ICE) to arrest illegal immigrants who commit crimes and to detain them until they are removed from the country.